Scheduling In The 21st Century Is Mobile & Flexible

 The experience that companies deliver via apps largely determines how satisfied and how loyal customers will be.

-How are the web applications like Team Xpress, Time Xpress, and Schedule Xpress different from enterprise applications like Etime Application?
+How are the web applications like Team, Time, and Schedule different from enterprise applications like Etime Application?
 These web/mobile applications share one or more (if not all) of the following characteristics.
 They need to:

 -Support large numbers of concurrent users (tens of thousands, perhaps millions)